aws/aws-sdk-net/README.md

 ## Features

 * Brand new high level object oriented APIs to work with AWS based resources.
-Resource APIs for AWS Identity and Access Management (IAM) are available in this release; support for other services will be added in near future.
+Resource APIs for CloudFormation, IAM, SNS and SQS is available in the current release.
 * Write less code - The new API has features like simplified method overloads and inferring identifier parameters, this allows you to write less code to achieve the same results as compared to the request-response style low level API.
 * Auto pagination for operations that support paging - The resource APIs will make multiple service calls for APIs that support paging as you enumerate through the results.
 You do not have to write additional code to make multiple service calls and to capture/resend pagination tokens.